Run StarGen

 Breathable temp range -26.7 C - -7.9 C

 Now that only habitable planets will be listed, you can afford to generate more systems without filling up the disk and the Thumbnails page with tons of useless systems.
-So, let's pump the count up to something like 200.
-This will give us options of “stargen -D4 -s42 -n200 -H”.
-Consulting the summary we can see that a small cool star like Tau Ceti tends to create smaller colder worlds.
-So, if we want larger or warmer planets we may want to use a different star, say Delta Pavonis:
+So, let’s pump the count up to something like 200.
+This will result in options of “stargen -D4 -s42 -n200 -H”.
+Consulting the summary, we can see that a small, cool star like Tau Ceti tends to create smaller, colder worlds.
+So, if we want larger or warmer planets, we may want to use a different star, say Delta Pavonis:

 Tau Ceti Systems